pyigm/pyigm/docs/igmguesses.rst

   guessing the model parameters.
 Thus, it is recommended to select a transition that is not saturated, blended or in a poor S/N spectral region, when possible.
   Still, a model of the component will be displayed encompassing *all* the transitions.
-  Modification to the parameters can be done by keystrokes of manually using the widgets.
+  Another convenient way to add a component is by using the single keystroke 'a', which tells IGMGuesses to use the same velocity window as the previously selected component.

   - **Removing a component**: Use 'D' to remove the *closest* (in velocity) component to the cursor position in a given velocity window panel.
 You can also remove a component